 At the UCSF Carol Franc Buck Breast Care Center, we hope to provide you with information and support that will enable you to experiment and to explore ways of feeling better that best match you and your needs.

 Below, you will find links to some of the educational information that is applicable for individuals interested in a second opinion.
-In addition, further information can be gathered at our Cancer Resource Center or by talking with your doctor.
+In addition, further information can be gathered at our Patient and Family Cancer Support Center or by talking with your doctor.

 - Magnetic Resonance Imagery